drand/website/README.md

 # Drand documentation

-Welcome to the Drand documentation website!
+Welcome to the drand documentation website!
 We're sorry, but there's no much to see right now.
 We're in the process of building and writing, so we'll have something for you soon.
-In the meantime you can check out the [Drand GitHub repository](https://github.com/drand/drand) for more info.
+In the meantime you can check out the [drand GitHub repository](https://github.com/drand/drand) for more info.

 ## Project set up